epurevsuren/MongolianSmartKeyboard/README.md

 # MongolianSmartKeyboard
-Android Mongolian keyboard source code in JAVA
+Android Mongolian keyboard source code in JAVA.
 You can view some screenshots from screenshots directory.